The Wu relations in real algebraic geometry: Introduction

 There are no nontrivial integral polynomial relations between the Chern classes of all smooth projective complex varieties of a fixed dimension.
 (To see it, reduce to the case of Chern numbers and apply \cite[Proposition 4.3.8]{Kochman} with $\mathfrak{B}=\BU$ and $E=K(\Z)$, taking into account that the Hurewicz map $\pi_*(\MU)\to H_*(\MU,\Z)$ is a rational isomorphism (see \cite[\S II.8]{AdamsMU}) and that $\pi_*(\MU)$ is generated by classes of smooth projective complex varieties (see \cite[Corollary II.10.8]{AdamsMU}).)
 It is therefore a striking feature of the relations we uncover (as opposed to Brown and Peterson's) that some of them hold integrally, as in Theorem \ref{omega3intro} or in~(\ref{relationintro}).
-We also note that for possibly non-algebraic complex manifolds equipped with a fixed-point free antiholomorphic involution, establishing integral relations with no compactness hypotheses, as we do in Theorem~\ref{reltopoZ} below, is a source of significant additional difficulties.